 Slide lock clasps, also known as tube bar clasps are ready-made findings that are great for finishing the ends of peyote stitch cuff bracelets.
 They're available in a variety of lengths to accommodate various bracelet widths.
-In this tutorial, I walk through the process of attaching a one-inch long slide clasp to a bracelet made using the free zig zag peyote pattern.
+This tutorial will walk through the process of attaching a one-inch long slide clasp to a bracelet made using the free zig-zag peyote pattern.

 01 of 08